 IBM Director

-IBM Director is a workgroup-hardware-management tool that you can use to centrally manage xSeries servers.
+IBM Director is a workgroup-hardware-management tool that you can use to centrally manage IBM System x and xSeries servers.
 For more information, see the IBM Director documentation on the IBM Director CD.

 IBM Enterprise X-Architecture technology